dmahlow/system/README.md

 The "log" collection is there for increased security and damage control.
-All updates, inserts and deletions are logged there, and these records stay saved for 2 hours by default - you can change this setting on the [Server Settings](server/settings.html) file.
+All updates, inserts and deletions are logged there, and these records stay saved for 2 hours by default - you can change this setting on the server's `settings.json` or `settings.coffee` file.

 ## Need help?

-Check the readme again!
-And then if you REALLY still need help please get in touch with Igor: igor.ramadas@zalando.de
+Issues should be posted on the Issues section on our GitHub project page: https://github.com/zalando/system/issues

 *Have fun!*

-To update the app docs, run the `updatedocs.sh` file.